Maroon-6/service-composition/README.md

 > The price sum of COMPLETE orders for user_id: 3 is 24.99
 >
 > The price sum of COMPLETE orders for user_id: 1 is 0

+## Part 2: Asynchronous API calls with parallelism
+Service Composition: Sum of lowest price of all ingredients from a given recipe name (by recipe_name)

+Parameters: recipe_name (cocktail recipe microservice)

+Process: get the the ingedients from given recipe_name, then parallel call inventories that match the given ingedients, fetch the lowest price, and finally return the total price